-We are exposed to fluctuations in interest rates under our variable-price debt obligations, including our Senior Credit Facility and our Series A Preferred Stock.
+We are exposed to fluctuations in interest rates under our Senior Credit Facility and our Series A Preferred Stock.

-At March 31, 2024, we were co-borrowers under the Senior Credit Facility, under which \$91.0 million of variable rate indebtedness was outstanding.
-Based on the average amount of our variable rate indebtedness outstanding during the three months ended March 31, 2024, a 1.0% increase in interest rates would have resulted in additional annual interest expense of approximately \$0.9 million.
+At March 31, 2025, we were co-borrowers under the Senior Credit Facility, under which \$101.0 million of variable rate indebtedness was outstanding.
+Based on the average amount of our variable rate indebtedness outstanding during the three months ended March 31, 2025, a 1.0% increase in interest rates would have resulted in additional annual interest expense of approximately \$1.0 million.

-On and after April 15, 2022, our Series A Preferred Stock accrue dividends at an annual rate equal to the sum of (a) Three-Month LIBOR (if it then exists), or an alternative reference rate as of the applicable determination date and (b) 6.578%, based on the \$25.00 liquidation preference per share of the Series A Preferred Stock.
-Following the cessation of the publication of U.S. LIBOR on June 30, 2023, we use Three Month CME Term SOFR plus a tenor spread of 0.26161 percent (or 26.161 bps) to calculate the dividend rate on the Series A Preferred Stock pursuant to the rules of the Adjustable Interest Rate (LIBOR) Act.
-On April 17, 2024, our Board of Directors declared a quarterly cash dividend in the amount of \$0.76051 per share for the Series A Preferred Stock for the first quarter of 2024 for an aggregate amount of \$2.7 million for the quarter.
-Based on the Series A Preferred Stock outstanding on March 31, 2024, a 1.0% increase in interest rates would have resulted in additional dividends of less than \$0.2 million for the quarter.
+On April 16, 2025, our Board of Directors declared a quarterly cash dividend in the amount of \$0.69348 per share for the Series A Preferred Stock for the first quarter of 2025 for an aggregate amount of \$2.3 million for the quarter.
+Based on the Series A Preferred Stock outstanding on March 31, 2025, a 1.0% increase in interest rates would have resulted in additional dividends of \$0.2 million for the quarter.